-C. Organization of Continuing Accreditation Activities

-1. Coordination and Communication between the Program Reviewers and the Site Visit Teams.
-Clear and timely communication from the Program Reviewers to the Committee on Accreditation and from the Committee on Accreditation to the institution and site visit team is essential.
-To support a comprehensive and complete review of the program sponsor and all its programs, members of the site visit team should include those who have previously served as Program Reviewers for that particular institution.

-2. Team Lead.
-Under the auspices of the Executive Director, an experienced reviewer is appointed as the leader of a sponsor's Site Visit team for continuing accreditation.
-The leader's roles are to assist the Commission’s staff consultant in planning the review, participate in team size and composition decisions, provide leadership in team training, orientation and support during the site visit, and facilitate team deliberations and decision making.
-The team lead and the Commission's staff consultant are jointly responsible for management of the program standard reports and the site visit.

-D. Training, Orientation, and Evaluation
+C. Training, Orientation, and Evaluation

 Prior to participation in accreditation review activities, all Board of Institutional Review (BIR) members complete in-depth training and orientation.
 All training and orientation is evaluated by participants to guide future training and orientation.

 1. Training.
 To ensure that accreditation review activities examine issues of quality in educator preparation, prospective BIR members participate in an intensive training program which focuses on document review, data analysis, team skills, interview techniques, accreditation procedures, and the consistent application of standards.
-In adopting an Accreditation Handbook, the Committee on Accreditation will attend to appropriate differentiation in the training of new and returning team members and team leaders, and to training and calibration for the different types of review activities: Initial Program Approval, Program Review, and Site Visits.
-The Board of Institutional Reviewers will have members who are involved in all types of review activities but not all BIR members must be trained in all types of reviews.
+In adopting an Accreditation Handbook, the Committee on Accreditation will attend to appropriate differentiation in the training of new and returning team members and team leads, and to training and calibration for the different types of review activities: Initial Program Approval, Program Review, Common Standards Review, and Site Visits.
+The BIR will have members who are involved in all types of review activities but not all BIR members must be trained in all types of reviews.
 All reviewers must be trained in the specific activity or activities in which he or she will be participating.

 2. Orientation